 Based purely on faith we joined a line of cars.
 While sitting there it began to snow, and the clouds did not look promising.
 The line moved forward as more and more cars gave up waiting and left.
 Our guidance was to stay, and so we did.

-Some comic relief came in the form of a raven who was having a conversation with a light fixture that just cracked me up (see video, please note I am still learning how to get the best out of my video camera).
+Some comic relief came in the form of a raven who was having a conversation with a light fixture that just cracked me up (please note I am still learning how to get the best out of my video camera).

 Time passed slowly, so I started taking pictures of the scenery outside the car.
 An hour and half had passed, and we were now among the first cars in line since so many had dropped out.